-If you use the Pro or Max plan and choose to use your own domain name, by default we will disable SSL via the web interface to avoid showing your users a "certificate mismatch" error.
+If you use the Business Extra or Business Max plan and choose to use your own domain name, by default we will disable SSL via the web interface to avoid showing your users a "certificate mismatch" error.

-If you would prefer to have the security over the pointed domain name, turn on the Require SSL option in the Site tab and we will redirect your users to a secured page hosted at https://yourname.brickftp.com
+If you would prefer to have the security over the pointed domain name, turn on the Require SSL option in the Security tab of the Configuration page and we will redirect your users to a secured page hosted at https://yourname.brickftp.com

 For FTP (file transfer protocol) connections via port 990, 2048-bit SSL encryption is supported and required on all connections.

 For FTP (file transfer protocol) connections via port 21, 2048-bit SSL encryption is supported, though not required by default.
-You may configure your account to refuse insecure FTP connections by setting an option in the Site tab.
+You may configure your account to refuse insecure FTP connections by setting an option in the Security tab of the Configuration page.

 All of our server instances, file storage, and database hosting are provided by Amazon Web Services, a subsidiary of Amazon.com.